oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/deploy/deploy.md

 The deployment leaves batch `B-482` in its seeded `REVIEW` / `REPORTED` state.
 Run Lab 1 Task 2 after deployment to open the investigation.

+For Lab 7, deployment prepares `RECALL_SECURE_API`, `RECALL_CONTEXT_SINK`, `RECALL_AGENT_BRIDGE`, the `RECALL_AUTHORIZED_REQUESTS` table, and `RECALL_SECURED_TEAM`.
+Learners still create all data roles, data grants, and end-user role assignments.
+The retrieval package resolves vector columns at runtime so provisioning does not depend on completing Lab 4.
+It retains invoker rights: preparing the package does not grant end users unrestricted table access.
+Do not rerun the destructive deployment to upgrade an in-progress workshop; install only the Lab 7 support section as `RECALL_OWNER` after checking for existing objects.

 ## Estimated Time: 10 minutes

 ## Run the deployment